-- Provide any additional benefit or promise of any particular investment return on savings. - Contribute to the Program or match your Contributions to the Program. - Provide tax, legal, investment, or other financial advice, including whether or not you should contribute. - Determine whether you are eligible for a Roth IRA or Traditional IRA. - Manage your personal information with the Program, including your Beneficiary designations on your IRA. - Endorse or disparage the Program or the IRAs. - Exercise any control or responsibility with respect to the Program.
+- Provide any additional benefit or promise of any particular investment return on savings; - Contribute to the Program or match your Contributions to the Program; - Provide tax, legal, investment, or other financial advice, including whether or not you should contribute; - Determine whether you are eligible for a Roth IRA or Traditional IRA; - Manage your personal information with the Program, including your Beneficiary designations on your IRA; or - Endorse or disparage the Program or the IRAs, - Exercise any Board, control or responsibility with respect to the Program. - Have any liability for the decisions made by the Board or by you in connection with the Program.